 June 15th, 2011:

-From the June 24th, 2011 edition of The Newtown Bee, this photo shows a number of Sandy Hook students participating in the school’s Field Day, which took place on school grounds.
-The school itself can be seen in the background.
+From the June 24th, 2011 edition of The Newtown Bee, this photo shows numerous Sandy Hook students participating in the school’s Field Day, which took place right on school grounds.
+In the background, you can clearly see the school building itself.

 June 21st, 2011:

-Also from the June 24th, 2011 edition of The Newtown Bee, school principal Dawn Hochsprung leads a graduation ceremony for Sandy Hook’s kindergarten class of 2011.
+Also from the June 24th, 2011 edition of The Newtown Bee, school principal Dawn Hochsprung is shown leading the graduation ceremony for Sandy Hook’s kindergarten class of 2011.

 November 9th, 2011:

-An article titled “Sandy Hook School Welcomes Incoming Kindergarteners”, published by The Newtown Patch on November 9th, 2011, includes seven photographs taken inside of the fully operational school, including the following photo of school nurse Sally Cox, who deniers once accused of not being a registered nurse (and like many of their easily debunked claims, they’ve since dropped this one).
-Now they just accuse her of making up her story, which I’ve addressed here and here:
+An article titled “Sandy Hook School Welcomes Incoming Kindergarteners”, published by The Newtown Patch on November 9th, 2011, includes seven photographs taken inside the fully operational school.
+Among them is this photo of school nurse Sally Cox, who conspiracy theorists once baselessly accused of not being a registered nurse (a claim so easily debunked that they’ve since dropped it).
+Now, their attacks have shifted to accusing her of fabricating her story, which I’ve already addressed here and here:

-There’s also this picture, which confirms that the configuration and contents of the glass display cases in the lobby are constantly changing (see the “plaster people” below, on May 24th, 2012):
+There’s also this photo, which confirms that the configuration and contents of the glass display cases in the lobby are constantly changing.
+For example, note the “plaster people” seen below on May 24th, 2012:

-Again, you can choose to believe that someone visited the closed school a number of times between 2008 and 2012 in order to change the content of these cases, simply for the benefit of some photographs that appeared in local newspapers (while neglecting to update their “internet connection”), or you can accept that this was an open, functional elementary school.
+Again, you can choose to believe that someone mysteriously visited a “closed” school multiple times between 2008 and 2012 just to rearrange the display cases for the sole purpose of staging photos for local newspapers (all while conveniently neglecting their “internet connection”), or you can accept the far more logical explanation: that Sandy Hook Elementary was an open, functional school the entire time.

 December 16th, 2011: